anhdau185/auth-service/README.md

 docker compose down
 ```

-### How to build the backend app container locally to test my code changes?
+### How to build the backend app container locally to test your code changes

 1. Remove the existing Docker image to avoid a duplicate